 Let it snow!
-Antarctic blast hits in Mamaku, Rotorua
+Antarctic blast hits Bay of Plenty, snow falls in Mamaku near Rotorua

+An arctic blast has hit the Bay of Plenty, with snow falling in Mamaku near Rotorua this morning.

-Snow fell in Mamaku near Rotorua this morning, with some residents waking up to a white layer carpeting the landscape.
+Some Mamaku residents woke up to a white layer carpeting the landscape.

 This comes as heavy snow warnings and watches are in place for the central North Island.